Aizera/savory-readings/content/blog/rider-9♡-letter-7♤.md

 tags:
 - lenormand
 - daily reading
-draft: true
+draft: false

 ---
 ![](/images/20191029_084902.jpg)

-Because I fell asleep early last night, I woke up on time to witness the sunrise.
+Because I fell asleep early last night, I woke up on time to witness the steady process of sunrise.
+Everything is quiet, except for the subtle whirring sounds from my small appliances.
+I await a visiting, perhaps from a friend or a stranger.
+They carry a message that I haven't expected to look forward to.